Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 ![Grouped queries with coroutines must wait work to finish before starting the query execution.](../assets/images/2022-08-20-Query%20Grouping/normal_vs_threading_vs_grouped.png)

-According to the diagram above grouping with coroutines might be worse than the threading example, but in most use cases (including ours) most worker code will run in _nanoseconds_ where any query will take _microseconds_.
-In practice, grouping allows for similar or better performance than threading in most cases.
+According to the diagram above grouping with coroutines might be worse than the threading example, but in most use cases (including ours) most worker code will run in _nanoseconds_ where any query will take _microseconds_ - meaning the worker (orange) parts are thousands of times smaller than any query (red/blue) parts.
+In practice, grouping allows for similar or better performance than threading in _most_ cases.
 Disproving this last statement is left as an exercise for the reader.

 <!-- todo: better subtitle -->
-## How it all fits together
+## How It Fits Together
 Query Grouping is name of the interface we created that wraps everything together.
 We can turn the functions containing the queries to coroutines, and we can manage the coroutines to resume when their query completes.
 The only thing left is to force queries to `yield` if they are trying to query in a Query Grouping context, and voila!
 We can shave several milliseconds from any request involving the database, which is all of them.

 We saw an overall improvement in performance after implementing Query Grouping.
 It is currently only implemented for Cassandra but there are plans to implement it for MySQL, where the benefits would be much much more noticeable in every request.
 Query Grouping also forces developers to name the groups, allowing us to expose configuration to roll back turn a specific query group back to non-coroutine flow if a problem is detected.